Blood acidity increases when people ingest substances that contain or produce acid or when the lungs do not expel enough carbon dioxide.

-Even the production of normal amounts of acid may lead to acidosis when the kidneys are not functioning normally (kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more ) and are therefore not able to excrete sufficient amounts of acid in the urine.
+Even the production of normal amounts of acid may lead to acidosis when the kidneys are not functioning normally (kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more ) and are therefore not able to excrete sufficient amounts of acid in the urine.

 Metabolic acidosis also develops when the body loses too much base.
-For example, bicarbonate can be lost through the digestive tract due to diarrhea or an ileostomy.
+For example, bicarbonate can be lost through the digestive tract due to diarrhea.

 Respiratory acidosis can also develop when disorders of the brain or of the nerves or muscles of the chest (such as Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
 With treatment... read more or amyotrophic lateral sclerosis Amyotrophic Lateral Sclerosis (ALS) and Other Motor Neuron Diseases (MNDs) Motor neuron diseases are characterized by progressive deterioration of the nerve cells that initiate muscle movement.
 As a result, the muscles stimulated by these nerves deteriorate, become... read more ) impair breathing.
 In addition, people can develop respiratory acidosis when their breathing is slowed due to oversedation as a result of opioids (narcotics), alcohol, or strong drugs that induce sleep (sedatives).
 As a result of the slowed breathing, the level of oxygen in the blood may be low.